Big-Pabby/lendsqr-fe-test/README.md

 ## Here are the following routes availabe in this project

-----/ will take you to the login page
+https://victor-adekunle-lendsqr-fe-test.vercel.app will take you to the login page.\
-----/dashboard will take you to the dashboard page where we have the users
+https://victor-adekunle-lendsqr-fe-test.vercel.app/dashboard will take you to the dashboard page where we have the users.\
-----/userdetails will take you to the user detail page
+https://victor-adekunle-lendsqr-fe-test.vercel.app/userdetails will take you to the user detail page.\

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).